Which type of epithelial tissue is characterized by a single laye... | Channels for Pearson+

 1

-Step 1: Understand the characteristics of epithelial tissues.
-Epithelial tissues are classified based on the number of layers (simple or stratified) and the shape of the cells (squamous, cuboidal, or columnar).
+Understand the characteristics of epithelial tissue: Epithelial tissues are classified based on the number of layers (simple or stratified) and the shape of the cells (squamous, cuboidal, or columnar).
 Simple epithelium has a single layer of cells, while stratified epithelium has multiple layers.

-Step 2: Focus on the term 'simple squamous epithelium.'
-This type of epithelial tissue consists of a single layer of flat, thin cells.
+Focus on the term 'simple squamous epithelium': This type of epithelial tissue consists of a single layer of flat, thin cells.
 The flat shape allows for efficient diffusion and filtration processes.

-Step 3: Identify the locations where simple squamous epithelium is typically found.
-It lines structures where rapid exchange of substances occurs, such as the air sacs (alveoli) of the lungs and the lining of blood vessels (endothelium).
+Identify the function and location of simple squamous epithelium: It is commonly found lining structures where rapid exchange of substances occurs, such as blood vessels (endothelium), alveoli in the lungs, and the lining of the heart.

-Step 4: Compare the other options provided in the problem.
-Simple cuboidal epithelium consists of cube-shaped cells and is found in glands and kidney tubules.
-Transitional epithelium is specialized for stretching and is found in the urinary bladder.
-Stratified squamous epithelium has multiple layers of flat cells and is found in areas subject to abrasion, like the skin and esophagus.
+Compare with other options: Transitional epithelium is specialized for stretching and is found in the urinary bladder.
+Stratified squamous epithelium provides protection and is found in areas subject to abrasion, like the skin.
+Simple cuboidal epithelium is cube-shaped and involved in secretion and absorption, found in glands and kidney tubules.

-Step 5: Based on the characteristics and locations, conclude that the correct answer is 'simple squamous epithelium,' as it matches the description of a single layer of flat cells found lining blood vessels and air sacs of the lungs.
+Conclude that the correct answer is simple squamous epithelium, as it matches the description of a single layer of flat cells lining blood vessels.

 Watch next